koraktor/mavanagaiata/README.md

    * `branch`: The name of the currently checked out branch
  * `commit`
    * `abbrev`:          The abbreviated SHA ID of the current commit
+   * `author.date`:     The date the commit has been authored
    * `author.name`:     The name of the author of the current commit
    * `author.email`:    The email address of the author of the current commit
+   * `committer.date`:  The date the commit has been committed
    * `committer.name`:  The name of the committer of the current commit
    * `committer.email`: The email address of the committer of the current commit
    * `id` / `sha`:      The full SHA ID of the current commit
-   * `date`:            A string representation of the date of the current commit
  * `tag`
    * `name`:     The name of the most recent tag (if any)
    * `describe`: A combination of the tag name and the current commit ID